Miista/ProtonProposals/Records/Records.md

 could represent a person.
 To give name to this representation, we collect the data in a record.

-Records, then, inherently needs to be equatable.
-That is, we need to be able to compare two persons.
+As records are a collection of values used to represent something, they inherently need to be equatable.
+That is, we need to be able to compare two instances of the same record type (e.g. two persons).

 A record in Proton is immutable.
 That is, once it has been declared there is no way to mutate the data held in an instance of said record.
-Ways of dealing mutating values stored in a record will be presented though these are subject to change based on future proposals (specifically closured from @lalex).
+Ways of dealing mutating values stored in a record will be presented though these are subject to change based on future proposals (specifically closures from @lalex).

 ### Assumptions